 Join many dedicated martial arts participants from around the country and the world for an incredible and rewarding training experience under the tutelage of master instructors and competitors.
 All levels welcome, but some martial arts experience is helpful.

-Action!
-The KMASC encompasses several days of training in the Korean martial arts outside the studio up in the mountains under the tutelage of accomplished master instructors, World Champions, and Olympic Medalists.
+Action! he KMASC encompasses several days of training in the Korean martial arts under the tutelage of accomplished master instructors, and national team members.

 Martial Arts.
 Instruction is traditionally provided by experts in taekwondo, yongmudo, judo, kumdo (Korean swordsmanship), and tsirum (traditional Korean wrestling).

 Purpose.
-Refresh both physically and mentally through dedicated martial arts training in nature and away from home.
+Refresh both physically and mentally through dedicated martial arts training away from home.